-We may joke about constipation, but when we actually go through it, it’s no laughing matter.
-The same goes for our feline friends.
+We may joke about constipation, but when we actually go through it, it’s no laughs.
+The same goes for our feline companions.
 Experiencing difficulty letting waste out of the body can be painful and inconvenient at best, and lethal at worst.

 So how can cat owners help their cats out when they’re having a hard time pooping?

 Let’s start with basics: You need to recognize how constipation looks like in cats before being able to do something about it.
 They are pretty good at hiding discomfort, so you’ll need to watch out for subtle changes in their behavior and routine to know when they’re not feeling too good.

 The most obvious change is a change in their poop.
 Any cat owner worth his salt would know how his cat’s stool looks like on a normal basis.
 So taking out the litter is not only a good way to keep your home clean, but it’s also an easy way to assess your pet’s health!
 Small, hard, dry poop is the cardinal sign of constipation.
 It may or may not have streaks of blood on it, but if it does, here’s what you can do about it.

 Another telltale sign of constipation is a decrease in productive bathroom time.
 Cats normally potty 1-3 times a day.
 If you don’t see anything in their litter box that you need to clean for more than a day, you should start observing your cat closely for any signs of distress.

 In this case, it would help to watch your cat in the litter box.
 Constipated cats exhibit straining or even vocalizing when they are trying to poop.
 There are times when nothing comes out, so owners may be confused if they’re having difficulty doing number 1 or doing number 2.
 Regardless, difficulty in doing either is certainly a red flag.